 In connection with the Transactions, PowerFleet Israel incurred \$30,000 in term loan borrowings on the closing date of the Transactions (the "Closing Date") under the Credit Agreement, pursuant to which Hapoalim agreed to provide PowerFleet Israel with two senior secured term loan facilities in an aggregate principal amount of \$30,000 (comprised of two facilities in the aggregate principal amount of \$20,000 and \$10,000, respectively (the "Term A Facility" and "Term B Facility", respectively, and collectively, the "Term Facilities")) and a five-year revolving credit facility (the "Revolving Facility") to Pointer in an aggregate principal amount of \$10,000 (collectively, the "Credit Facilities").
-On the first anniversary of the Closing Date, the Company was required to deposit in a separate restricted deposit account the Israeli shekel ("NIS") equivalent of \$3,000.
-As of March 31, 2021, no amounts were outstanding under the Revolving Facility.
+As of June 30, 2022, the Company borrowed \$2,330 under the Revolving Facility.

 The Credit Facilities will mature on the date that is five years from the Closing Date.
-The indicative interest rate provided for the Term Facilities in the Credit Agreement is approximately 4.73% for the Term A Facility and 5.89% for the Term B Facility.
+The indicative interest rate provided for the Term Facilities in the original Credit Agreement was approximately 4.73% for the Term A Facility and 5.89% for the Term B Facility.
 The interest rate for the Revolving Facility is, with respect to NIS-denominated loans, Hapoalim's prime rate + 2.5%, and with respect to US dollar-denominated loans, LIBOR + 4.6%.
-In addition, the Company pays a 1% commitment fee on the unutilized and uncancelled availability under the Revolving Facility.
+In addition, the Company agreed to pay a 1% commitment fee on the unutilized and uncancelled availability under the Revolving Facility.
 The Credit Facilities are secured by the shares held by PowerFleet Israel in Pointer and by Pointer over all of its assets.
-The Credit Agreement includes customary representations, warranties, affirmative covenants, negative covenants (including the following financial covenants, tested quarterly: Pointer's net debt to EBITDA; Pointer's net debt to working capital; minimum equity of PowerFleet Israel; PowerFleet Israel equity to total assets; PowerFleet Israel net debt to EBITDA; and Pointer EBITDA to current payments and events of default.
-The Company is in compliance with the covenants as of March 31, 2021.
+The original Credit Agreement includes customary representations, warranties, affirmative covenants, negative covenants (including the following financial covenants, tested quarterly: Pointer's net debt to EBITDA; Pointer's net debt to working capital; minimum equity of PowerFleet Israel; PowerFleet Israel equity to total assets; PowerFleet Israel net debt to EBITDA; and Pointer EBITDA to current payments and events of default.